Trade Policy and Structural Change: Calibration of Fundamentals

 Using the value added from the WIOD, we apply the labor share from the PWT to obtain the wage bill and the return to capital.
 The wage bill and the total number of employment give the wage, $w_{n,t}$, and the return to capital and the capital stock give the rental price of capital, $r_{n,t}$.

-Together with the composite intermediate input price index, $\xi_{n,t}^j$, and factor prices, $r_{n,t},w_{n,t}$, we can compute the cost of the input bundle according to (23).
+Together with the composite intermediate input price index, $\xi_{n,t}^j$, and factor prices, $r_{n,t},w_{n,t}$, we can compute the cost of the input bundle according to~\eqref{eq: cost}.
 Finally, we can recover the productivity $A_{n,t}^j$ by\footnote{By construction, sectoral productivity takes 1 for the U.S. in 1965 in all sectors.}

 Using the sectoral price indices computed above, we calibrated the sectoral demand shifter $\Omega_{n,t}^j$ as follows.
 First, we guess the vector of $\mprn{ \Omega_{n,t}^j }$.
-Given the data on consumption expenditure $E_{n,t}$ from the WIOD, population $L_{n,t}$ from the PWT, sectoral prices $P_{n,t}^j$, and guessed values of $\Omega_{n,t}^j$, solve the consumption index $C_{n,t}^j$ according to (16).
-Using the computed consumption index, we can find the unique vector of $\Omega_{n,t}^j$ (up to normalization for each $n$ and $t$) by applying the Perron-Frobenius theorem to (17).
+Given the data on consumption expenditure $E_{n,t}$ from the WIOD, population $L_{n,t}$ from the PWT, sectoral prices $P_{n,t}^j$, and guessed values of $\Omega_{n,t}^j$, solve the consumption index $C_{n,t}^j$ according to~\eqref{eq: sector cons}.
+Using the computed consumption index, we can find the unique vector of $\Omega_{n,t}^j$ (up to normalization for each $n$ and $t$) by applying the Perron-Frobenius theorem to~\eqref{eq: expenditure share}.
 We then use the value of $\Omega_{n,t}^j$ as the new guess and repeat the steps until we find the fixed points.
+We do this process separately for both homothetic and nonhomothetic CES preferences.
+Therefore, We use different $\mprn{ \Omega_{n,t}^j }$ for the quantification of these two utility functions.

-The intertemporal demand shifter $\zeta_{n,t}$ is backed out sequentially according to (20).
+The intertemporal demand shifter $\zeta_{n,t}$ is backed out sequentially according to~\eqref{eq: Euler}.
 Using the consumption index $C_{n,t}$ obtained above, we can construct the series of $\zeta_{n,t}$ for each country by normalizing the one in the last sample year $\zeta_{n,2014}$ to be unity.

-We also calibrated the sectoral demand shifter $\Omega_{n,t}^j$ and the intertemporal demand shifter $\zeta_{n,t}$ under the homothetic CES preference (i.e., $\epsilon^j=1$ for all $j$).
-See Appendix \ref{ap: baseline parameters} for such calibrated productivity as well as average tariff rates.
+We also calibrate the sectoral demand shifter $\Omega_{n,t}^j$ and the intertemporal demand shifter $\zeta_{n,t}$ under the homothetic CES preference (i.e., $\epsilon^j=1$ for all $j$).
+See Supplemental Appendix~\ref{ap: baseline parameters} for such calibrated productivity as well as average tariff rates.

+We take the five-year moving averages of all time-varying parameters except tariffs $\{\tau_{ni,t}^{j} \}$ and populations $\{L_{n,t}\}$ so that the model-generated sequences do not abruptly swing over time.